sderuiter77/sderuiter77.github.io/README.md

 8. Push the `gh-pages` branch to GitHub
 9. In your repository settings, enable GitHub Pages and set the source to the `gh-pages` branch

+### Troubleshooting GitHub Actions

+If you encounter issues with the GitHub Actions workflow:

+1. Make sure GitHub Pages is enabled in your repository settings
+2. Check that you have the correct permissions set for GitHub Actions
+3. Verify that the repository is public or that you have GitHub Pages enabled for private repositories
+4. Try manually deploying using Option 2 above

 ## Development

 To run the development server: